cutecycle/devenvforvscode-users/README.md

 `CTRL Q`
 * Note: the search isn't as fuzzy as `vscode`'s

-# Ctrl Shift P / Ctrl Shift O /
+# Ctrl P / Ctrl Shift O / Ctrl T

 Ctrl T (Go To All)